-If you are reading this, you are probably upset about some fails you have had as a parent.
 It can be a painful process as we are far from perfect when on the parenting journey.
 In fact, we are sinners raising sinners.

-We feel guilty when we fail.
-Maybe even have a little shame.
+Perhaps you are even feeling some shame for your mistakes.
 Mom guilt, anyone?
 So what do you do when this happens?

-One of the worst things about being a parent is when your child goes through a really difficult time, and you feel you are partly to blame.
+The worst feeling is when you watch your child go through a really difficult time, and you feel you are partly to blame.

 The problem is that you don’t know how you could have done things differently.
 In the end, you made the best choice possible at the time.
-Come to find out, it was a fail.
+Now that you look back, you realize it was a failure.
 Big time.

 The reasons are plentiful as to why your child is in pain.
-All you know is that you feel guilty or that you have failed as a parent.
+All you know is that you feel like a failure as a parent.

 You have to get out of bed and live.
 I know this is simple, but if you and your child have had a bad time for a while…getting out of bed is actually huge.